- Published on

 AI is fundamentally changing the economics of code review.
 By automating the low-level checks, it allows senior engineers to spend their valuable time on high-impact architectural feedback instead of catching typos and syntax errors.

 At the end of the day, bringing AI into the pull request process isn't about replacing developers.
 It's about empowering them.
 By taking over the tedious work, AI frees up teams to focus their brainpower on solving complex problems and building incredible software.
-It’s making the entire GitHub pull request workflow faster, smarter, and more collaborative than ever before—a critical step for any team looking to ship faster and maintain a high bar for quality.
+It's making the entire pull request process faster, smarter, and more collaborative than ever before—a critical step for any team looking to ship faster and maintain a high bar for quality.

 Frequently Asked Questions